gdarko/digital-license-manager/readme.txt

 ### ➕ Issues / Feature Requests

-The development is done on our <a href="https://github.com/gdarko/digital-license-manager/issues/new">Github Repository</a>, feel free to contribute.
+The development can be tracked on our <a href="https://github.com/gdarko/digital-license-manager">Github Repository</a>.

-<a href="https://github.com/gdarko/digital-license-manager/issues/new">New Feature Request</a>
+Any contributions are welcome!
+Feel free to submit pull requests or report issues.

+* <a href="https://github.com/gdarko/digital-license-manager">Digital License Manager on Github</a>

 ### ✔ Important Note